-This Genesys iWD Business Process is completely optional for iWD customers who are using Genesys E-mail, Genesys Chat, Genesys SMS, or even third-party email, SMS, or chat.
+The Genesys iWD Business Process is completely optional for iWD customers who are using Genesys E-mail, Genesys Chat, Genesys SMS, or even third-party e-mail, SMS, or chat.
 If the Genesys iWD Business Process is not used, iWD Data Mart and iWD Global Task List functionality may be limited.

 For Genesys eServices customers, the Genesys iWD Business Process can be left unchanged if you want to use business rules only.
-In this scenario, what would change would be the routing strategies.
-The strategies would use the BCMS and ESP block to invoke the Genesys Rules Engine.
-This means that existing Genesys E-mail, Chat or SMS/MMS customers can use the business rules within iWD without having to change their Genesys Business Processes; or, to access some additional functionality, changes can be made to the Business Processes.
+In this scenario, the routing strategies would change.
+The strategies would use the ESP block to invoke the Genesys Rules Engine.
+This means that existing Genesys Email, Chat or SMS/MMS customers can use the business rules within iWD without having to change their Genesys Business Processes; or, to access some additional functionality, changes can be made to the Business Processes.